collinbarrett/collinbarrett.github.io/_posts/2016-01-16-example-dynamically-caching-wordpress-cloudflare.md

 | 5.616s | 3.087s | 2.963MB |

 We were able to shave off more than 3.5s from the first view load time for a reduction of 40%.
-By serving the entire page content from Cloudflare’s closest CDN node to the client, shared hosting server response time and potentially longer round trip time has been almost entirely eliminated.
+By serving the entire page content from Cloudflare's closest CDN node to the client, shared hosting server response time and potentially longer round trip time has been almost entirely eliminated.
 While 5.6s is still not great, it is substantially better for visitor experience and SEO than the prior 9.2s.
 Furthermore, since Cloudflare also applied further browser caching headers to all content served from the primary domain, hopping around the site after the first-page load does feel